Respirayson/Respirayson/README.md

 - ❤️ I love building projects and websites that create big impact.

-- 🧠 I’m currently learning more about and 🤖 Machine Learning and AI and Backend Frameworks
+- 🧠 I’m currently learning more about 🤖 Machine Learning and AI and Backend Frameworks

 - 💡 Teaching Assistant for 💻 Software Engineering